-The Anita Kaufmann Foundation, together with the editor organizations of the newly launched online resource, ‘SUDEP Global Conversation’ (SUDEP Aware Canada, SUDEP Action UK and Epilepsy Australia), have joined forces to bring greater awareness of mortality in epilepsy around the world through Purple Day®.
-Pictured above, AKFF Executive Director Debra Josephs attends the SUDEP Global Conversation raising awareness at World Congress of experts showcasing our important materials.
-Thousands of epilepsy specialists are attending the 31st International Epilepsy Congress (IEC) in Istanbul, which runs from 5th to 9th September, 2015.
+The Anita Kaufmann Foundation, together with the editor organizations of the online resource, ‘SUDEP Global Conversation’ (SUDEP Aware Canada, SUDEP Action UK and Epilepsy Australia), have joined forces to bring greater awareness of mortality in epilepsy around the world through Purple Day®.
+Pictured above, AKFF Executive Director Debra Josephs attended the 31st International Epilepsy Congress (IEC) in Istanbul and showcased our important SUDEP materials.

 Sudden Unexpected Death in Epilepsy (SUDEP) refers to the death of a person with epilepsy that occurs without warning, and where no other cause of death can be determined.
 SUDEP risk varies from person to person, but there are simple measures that can be taken to lower the risk.
 The first step is an honest, open discussion between a person with epilepsy and their doctor.

 Cassidy Megan says, “SUDEP is still not talked about enough.
 By highlighting it as part of Purple Day’s global awareness effort, we hope to encourage conversation around the world.
 We need to learn more about it, find its cause and how to prevent it.”